hlab1/CICTv2/README.md

 # Getting started with CICT

 ## 1. Loading test data
 Test data includes a gene expression dataset and ground-truth network from the SERGIO single-cell simulator benchmarking set (https://doi.org/10.1016/j.cels.2020.08.003).
-This data can be found as rdata files under `./data` or as csv files in `./inst/extdata`.
+This data can be found as csv files in `./inst/extdata`.
 We have also included an example config file in `./inst/extdata`.

 ## 2. Running CICT
 ### Running CICT with separate R inputs